Keyboard shortcuts

 List of symbols:

-=, apply, back-quote, block, comp-time, dec!, def, defmacro, defn, do, doc, dotimes, dotimes-i, dyn, err, eval, fn, get-error, get-globals, get-in-namespace, get-namespaces, identity, import, inc!, len, let, let-while, load, loop, macro, mk-err, not=, not==, ns, nsubstitute!, occurs, on-raised-error, quote, recur, set!, substitute, to-list, to-vec, usage, with-ns
+=, apply, back-quote, block, comp-time, dec!, def, defmacro, defn, do, doc, doc-raw, dotimes, dotimes-i, dump-globals, dyn, err, eval, exit, expand-macro, fn, gensym, get-error, get-globals, get-prop, identity, inc!, is-noop, len, let, let-while, load, load-rc, loop, macro, mk-err, noop, noop-fn, not=, not==, nsubstitute!, occurs, on-raised-error, platform, quote, recur, set!, set-prop, sizeof-heap-object, sizeof-value, substitute, to-list, to-vec, un-noop-fn, usage

 =